Odeon lifts Capital One Financial Corporation [COF] price estimate. Who else is bullish?

-Capital One Financial Corporation [NYSE: COF] traded at a high on 05/11/23, posting a 0.44 gain after which it closed the day’ session at $87.42.
+Capital One Financial Corporation [NYSE: COF] gained 2.05% on the last trading session, reaching $90.95 price per share at the time.
 The company report on May 4, 2023 at 6:15 PM that Capital One Announces Quarterly Dividend.

 Company also declares preferred stock dividend.